wellmann/kwio-gutenberg-blocks/README.md

 ### Usage of styles & scripts

-The included files are automatically compiled, combined and minified to `wp-content/cache/const/` (including *.map files) if 'Module-Kompilierung aktivieren' in the WordPress toolbar is activated (**You need to be logged in as an administrator!**).
+The blocks assets are automatically compiled, combined and minified to their respective folders in `dist` (including *.map files).
 The following variables can be used inside `*.scss` files:
-* `assets_path` - holds the path to the `modules` folder (can be customized with the following filter `const/divi_modules/plugin_path`)
+* `assets_path` - holds the path to the themes `assets` folder

 If used in conjunction with a specific setup and theme, variables and mixins from `<theme-name>/assets/css/_includes` can be imported and used inside the blocks `*.scss` files.